 There’s DG’s Lawn Service.
 Why is serious about service in quotes?
 Did someone say that about them?
-If so, how about naming them?
-Does DG mean this as snark.
-As in “yeah right, we’re “serious about service””—I doubt that’s the case but, ya know, the scare quotes cause me to wonder.
+If so, how about crediting them?
+Does DG mean it as snark.
+As in “yeah right, we’re “serious about service” alright”— I doubt that’s the case but, ya know, the scare quotes make me curious.

 Sweeney Brothers with it’s tag line “Home for Funerals.”
 What?
 Is this like Home Depot only for dead folk and their families?

 I wonder what Olive Garden’s excuse is?
+Surely they have mondo advertising bucks.
 This ad popped up on my screen the other day.
-This is, I guess, just one of their new tag-lines, used in their desperate attempt to recapture customers.
+This being just one of their new tag-lines, used in a desperate attempt to recapture customers.

-So, I “deserve” Olive Garden with their high calorie/sodium /saturated fat meals?
-I deserve to eat at a chain restaurant whose profits don’t go into the local economy but back to some corporate center with their mega bucked CEOs?
+So, I “deserve” Olive Garden with their high calorie/sodium packed/saturated fat meals?
+I deserve to eat at a chain restaurant whose profits don’t go into the local economy but, instead, into some corporate center with mega bucked CEOs?

 Being in the print industry, doing design/layout, I get kind of snitty about fonts.
 I see poor choices and other craziness everywhere…..or so it seems on some days

 This smacks, to me, of a young bored designer at their corporate office who wanted to make a splash.
 Fine.
 Lovely.
 Go find a gig where your creative expression makes more sense.